• Skip to primary navigation

 There’s one other space that you still haven’t seen and that’s our master closet that’s to the left when you enter our bathroom:

 Update!
 I wrote a follow-up post on my ten favorite ideas from my master bathroom renovation that has some really helpful details if you’re about to embark on a bathroom remodel!
-Check out my favorite master bathroom ideas post {HERE}!
+Check out my favorite master bathroom remodel ideas {HERE}!

 These are a few other bathroom posts that you might also find helpful: